Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/ci-cd.md

 ```

 ## Conclusion
-**Rocket Django** simplifies the deployment process by providing ready scripts that can take your application from your local machine to a deployed application in seconds.
+**DigitSoft Django** simplifies the deployment process by providing ready scripts that can take your application from your local machine to a deployed application in seconds.
 These scripts can up updated to match your project needs.

 ## ✅ Resources
 - 👉 [Render Blueprint Specification](https://render.com/docs/blueprint-spec) documentation
-- 👉 Join the [Community](https://discord.com/invite/fZC6hup) and chat with the team behind **Rocket Django**
+- 👉 Join the [Community](https://discord.com/invite/fZC6hup) and chat with the team behind **DigitSoft Django**